Sean0418/Twilio-Alpha-Insurance-Agent/README.md

 ## Post-Call Analysis

 After a call that was recorded concludes, the recording will automatically be processed by your configured Twilio Intelligence Service.
-The analysis results will be sent to the `/analysis-complete` endpoint and saved into the `calls.db` SQLite database.
+The analysis results will be sent to the `/analysis-complete` endpoint and saved into the `calls.db` Twilio console.

 ## Demo Video